lungithub/docker/practice_docker/docker_compose/compose_psql-3-multi-standby-replication/docs/postgres_v13_1_replicate_multi_standby.md

 ## Check replication data

+Here we verify that data is in sync between the existing primary and standby.

 On the PRIMARY DB server, run the following command to check the replication data:
 ```
 Fri 2025Oct10 16:27:51 PDT